AgrAbility Brings Ability to the Rural Heartland

 Since the beginning, the Purdue University Breaking New Ground Resource Center has been at the helm of the AgrAbility project.
 A hiatus from Purdue occurred for a few years, but it came back home in 2008 to stay.
 The NAP is partnered with Easter Seals, Goodwill Industries International, The Indiana chapter of the Arthritis Foundation, and the University of Illinois Urbana-Champaign.

-AgrAbility seeks to develop service by means of education, adaptation of new technology, and the delivery of content.
-They encourage networking within members of AgrAbility, and will assist people in networking with external sources if it provides the best for the farmers.
+AgrAbility seeks to develop service by means of education, an adaptation of new technology, and the delivery of content.
+They encourage networking within members of AgrAbility and will assist people in networking with external sources if it provides the best for the farmers.

 For the farmers that form the community around me, AgrAbility is a life-saving safety net should any mishap occur.
 As they continue to spread into more states and regions, this safety net is creating a community for the future of farming nationwide.
 This initiative is more than just a national resource, but a way to preserve the agriculture industry that this nation was founded upon.